BGembarski/intro_to_programming_with_python/README.md

 x = 5
 y = 5
 z = 2
+# Evaluates to True
 bool_true = (x == y)
+# Evaluates to False
 bool_false = (x == z)
+# Evaluates to False
 bool_also_false = (bool_false and bool_true)
+# Evaluates to True
 bool_also_true = (bool_false or bool_true)
 ```
 The example above shows how booleans can be combined to express complex conditions.